crcx/retroforth/doc/RETRO-Book.md

 ## Using In a Pipe

-If using a Unix shell and piping input between processes, you will probably want to use `-s` to supress the startup messages and `Ok` prompt that normally appear.
+If using a Unix shell and piping input between processes, you will probably want to use `-s` to suppress the startup messages and `Ok` prompt that normally appear.

 E.g.,